HR-CMGT/CLE-speedcourses/circuit-playground/readme.md

 ## DC Motor

-The DC Motor can be used for driving wheels.
+The DC Motor can be used for wheels.
 Use the **CLEVER Mosfet** to safely control a DC motor.

 | Pin  | Connection                                                 |
 |------|------------------------------------------------------------|